top of page

 The group found new horizons, traversing into Ayurveda when 'Kalari Kovilakom' was introduced.
 A palace in Palakkad, where the traditions of Ayurveda is explored in its real sense.
 The length of the stay usually starts from twenty-one days.
 'Kalari Rasayana' in South Kerala also follows the same ideology.
 The term holiday is being redefined; it has come a long way from experiential holidays to something that could be termed as transformative holidays, where people visit a destination, pick up elements that transform their lives and go back from where they came.

-If you wish to plan a beautiful holiday experience clubbing multiple CGH Earth properties, we would be more than happy to assist you with the same.
-You can send you request to hello@greenearthtrails.com or visit http://greenearthtrails.com/tours they will be more than happy to assist you.
+If you wish to plan a beautiful holiday experience clubbing multiple CGH Earth Resorts, we would be more than happy to assist you with the same. or visit http://greenearthtrails.com/tours they will be more than happy to assist you.

 bottom of page